About Us

 Non-executive Director

 Clive Stiff joined the Board in October 2021.
-Mr Stiff is Chair of the Sustainability Committee and a member of the Audit and Risk Committee,and the Safety, Health and Environment Committee.
+Mr Stiff is Chair of the Sustainability Committee and a member of the Audit and Risk Committee.

 Show more